The life of his Holiness the Dalai Lama has three main commitments (aims).

 3. To represent the people of Tibet in their struggle for freedom from oppression.

 Preciousness of this human life and the things that we can achieve.
 There has to be a value to obtaining this human body to achieve, instead of just taking care of the body.
-One might as well be a cow then.
+One might as well be a cow otherwise.
 Cows know how to take care of their bodies too.
 And it is much easier.

 To waste all our energies to chase temporary pleasures is a waste of this life.
 We should strive to be happy, but we should also strive for more.
 Bodily happiness is not enough.
 This life is short-term, so it is important to be able to think of happiness as a long-term goal, past this life time.